PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: : A Fast and Scalable Dynamic Memory Allocator for PIM

 \section{\pimmalloc: A Fast and Scalable Dynamic Memory Allocator for PIM}

-This section details the design of \pimmalloc, our fast and scalable dynamic memory allocator for modern bank-level PIM architectures.
-We present two different versions of \pimmalloc: a software-only implementation, henceforth referred to as \pimmallocSW, and a hardware/software co-design, henceforth referred to as \pimmallocHW. \pimmallocSW effectively addresses the limitations of the straw-man PIM buddy allocator purely through software optimizations, allowing it to be readily deployable on existing PIM device.
+We present two different versions of \pimmalloc. \pimmallocSW effectively addresses the limitations of the straw-man PIM buddy allocator purely through software optimizations, allowing it to be readily deployable on existing PIM devices.
 To achieve further performance gains, we propose \pimmallocHW, a hardware/software co-design incorporating lightweight modifications to the PIM core.